 2×20 FTP Intervals: 01:20 / 101 stress points

 A classic turbo trainer workout, the 2×20 FTP Intervals session is perfect for anyone riding time trials.
 The long, hard intervals force you to concentrate on holding your power and position constant over longer durations.

 If you’ve got a time-trial bike, do this session on that and try to stay in the TT position for the entire duration of each 20-minute interval.

 Mat Hayman Paris Roubaix 1: 01:21 / 97 stress points

 Indoor training on Zwift was crucial to Mat Hayman’s famous win at the hardest one-day race on the cycling calendar.
 It enabled him to replicate the kind of efforts required not just to hang tough with the likes of Tom Boonen across the infamous cobbled sectors, but also to outsprint him in the Roubaix velodrome for the win.

 Now, thanks to his former coach Kevin Poulton, you can experience something of what it took to win that famous Monument with this session that was built using Hayman’s power profile from the race, condensed down to a more manageable 81 minutes.

 Be warned, though, it’s as hard as the cobbles of Northern France.

 SST (Long): 02:10 – 163 stress points

-SST stands for Sweet Spot Training, which is a small sub-zone around 90 to 95 per cent of FTP.
+SST stands for Sweet Spot Training, which is a small sub-zone around 90 to 95 per cent of FTP (we’ve got a separate explainer on sweet spot training).
 It gets its name because it’s intense enough to provoke great physical adaptations, but easy enough that you can do lots of it without overly fatiguing your body.